 Bachelor of Science (BS) in Automotive Management, jointly offered by the School of Business and the Technology Department, combines automotive technology and business to prepare students for managing automotive businesses.
 No minor is required.

 Bachelor of Science (BS) in Aviation Management, jointly offered by the School of Business and the Technology Department, combines aviation technology and business to prepare students for managing aviation businesses.
 No minor is required.

 Bachelor of Science (BS) in Information Systems, jointly offered by the School of Business and the Computer Science Department, combines computer technology and business to prepare students for positions as programmers, systems analysts, and network administrators.
 No minor is required.

 Associate of Science (AS) provides students an opportunity to gain the basic knowledge and skills required for initial job placement.

-Minors are available in business, economics, information systems, and marketing.
+Minors are available in business, economics, and marketing.

 A maximum of 12 credit hours applied to one business major, minor, or concentration may also be applied to a second business major, minor, or concentration.

 Students planning on graduate study should check the specific graduate school admission requirements.
 Graduate programs may have admission requirements in addition to a WWU baccalaureate degree in business.